Editor's note: This blog features two separate but complementary analytical insights

 The need to be competitive in this area is becoming paramount, with the likes of Hulu and YouTube preparing linear-channel-based online subscription offerings of their own.
 In the context of the wider pay TV business, future growth in the saturated and declining traditional TV market is likely to come from online services.
 AT&T has shown that it is not immune to the cord-cutting that has eaten into the cable sector, losing a combined 132,000 subscribers across its DirecTV (satellite) and U-verse (IPTV) platforms in the 12 months to the end of Q3 2016.

-Maria Rua Aguete, Director for TV Media Intelligence at IHS Markit, also contributed to both pieces
+Maria Rua Aguete, Director for TV Media Intelligence within the IHS Technology Group at IHS Markit, also contributed to both pieces